sensei-hacker/inavwiki/INAV-Missions.md

 ezgui and [mwp](https://github.com/stronnag/mwptools) both provide interactive WP editing on a geospatial background and mission upload to / download from the multicopter.
 At least for [mwp](https://github.com/stronnag/mwptools) (to be confirmed for ezgui), the mission upload process also downloads the mission and compares the two. **You should not attempt to fly a mission unless it has validated**.

-On F1 boards (Naze, Flip32), you can define 30 waypoints, for F3 and better FCs, 60 waypoints can be defined.
+60 waypoints can be defined.

 Missions are initiated by a switch setting on the RC TX.
 It can also be aborted at any time turning this switch (NAV WP) off.